eikek/publet-james/src/main/resources/org/eknet/publet/james/doc/james.md

 ports are the standard ports with an offset of `9000`, because on linux systems users other than root are not allowed to bind ports below `1024`.
 The tool `iptables` or something similiar can be used to forward traffic from the standard ports to those.

+#### Users

+The james extension uses the user service provided by publet.
+Every user that is added to the group `mailgroup` is allowed to connect to the mail servers using his password.
+The james server(s) do only see users belonging to this group, all others are not visible to James.
+Thus, to be able to send/receive mails or browse the mailboxes, add your users to the `mailgroup`.

 #### Default Configuration Files